lfsjesus/Frogger-Game-LDTS/docs/report.md

 - [X] **Elements:** the elements are divided into two categories: movable and non-movable.
 Specific elements inherit properties from one of these two categories (parent classes).
 - [X] **Levels:** there are different levels with different environments and elements (road, forest, river, lava, etc).
 - [X] **Score:** the score increases along with the time and picking up coins increases it even more.
-- [X] **Score Farming Prevention:** if the frog stays without moving for a certain amount of time, he loses a life and his position is reseted.
+- [X] **Score Farming Prevention:** if the frog stays without moving for a certain amount of time, he loses a life.
 - [X] **Sound Effects:** there are some sound effects for the frog motion, collisions, winning, losing, etc.
 - [x] **Leaderboard:** the game keeps track of the top 10 scores and shows them on the Leaderboard menu.
 - [x] **Game Over:** the game ends when the frog loses all his lives and a specific screen is shown.